Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

+As explained in \zcref{sec:black hole stability in the introduction}, the Teukolsky equations of linearized gravity are a system of wave equations for the extreme null components of the Weyl curvature tensor, defined with respect to a principal null frame.
+As in the Kerr case, there are two natural principal null frames in the Kerr-de Sitter spacetime, an ingoing one and an outgoing one, see \zcref{sec:KdS:principal-null-frames}.
+However, as opposed to the Kerr case, neither of those null frames are globally regular on the stationary region of Kerr-de Sitter: the ingoing frame is irregular at the cosmological horizon while the outgoing one is irregular at the event horizon.

+To circumvent this, we define a global principal null frame in \zcref{sec:global null frame} by conformally gluing the ingoing frame to the outgoing one.
+The derivation of the Teukolsky equations is thus entirely performed within the conformally invariant formalism first introduced in \cite{giorgiWaveEquationsEstimates2024} and recalled in \zcref{sec:main-eqns-with-conformally-invariant-derivatives}.
+Moreover, since the global principal null frame is non-integrable (a common feature for rotating black holes), the derivation of the Teukolsky equations as well as all the analysis carried out in this article are based on the horizontal non-integrable formalism of \cite{giorgiWaveEquationsEstimates2024}.
+We refer the reader to \zcref{prop:Teuk:Teuk-eq-for-A} for the precise form of the Teukolsky equations in this setting.

-We now provide an overview of the proof of \zcref[cap]{rough theo 1}.
-First, note that due to the presence of first-order terms, we transform the Teukolsky equations via a physical space version of Chandrasekhar's transformation into a system of wave-transport equations coupling the wave-type generalized Regge-Wheeler equation with no problematic first-order terms to a system of transport equations, as it is now standard in the $\La=0$ literature (see for instance \cite{dafermosLinearStabilitySchwarzschild2019,giorgiWaveEquationsEstimates2024}).
+Finally, to overcome the presence of non-conservative first-order terms, we transform the Teukolsky equations via a physical space version of Chandrasekhar's transformation into a wave-transport system coupling the generalized Regge-Wheeler equation (a wave equation with no problematic first-order terms) to a system of transport equations.
+This procedure is standard in the $\La=0$ literature (see for instance \cite{dafermosLinearStabilitySchwarzschild2019,giorgiWaveEquationsEstimates2024}), but is new for Kerr-de Sitter.
+The generalized Regge-Wheeler system is given in \zcref{coro:Teukolsky-wave-transport}, while its derivation from Teukolsky is the content of \zcref[cap]{appendix:proposition T to RW}.